-If you’re just starting the None to Run program or if you’re in the thick of it, these are some of the finer details that helped me finish the program while thoroughly enjoying the experience.
-If you’re looking for an overall None to Run review, I talked about my experience in this story.
+If you’re just starting the None to Run program or if you’re in the thick of alllll the running, these are some of the finer details that helped me finish the program while thoroughly enjoying the experience.
+If you’re looking for an overall None to Run program review, I talked about my experience in this story.
+And, if you like running articles or general wellness/life stories, please subscribe by entering your email in the slot at the right.
+I’ll never send more than one newsletter per week at most, and subscribers receive exclusive content.

-These tips are a compilation of things I discovered throughout the 12-week program.
+These tips are a compilation of things I discovered throughout the 12-week None to Run program.
 These are tricks and tips that worked for me, please keep in mind I’m just a woman who enjoys running.
 I’m not an expert or a doctor.
-But, the None to Run program really works if you put in the effort.
+But, the None to Run program really works if you put in the effort – much more so (for me) than other programs like Couch to 5k.
 Just be patient and do the work.
-Most of all, be patient with your body, and you’ll be amazed at all the running you’ll be doing by the end of the program.
+Most of all, be patient with your body, and you’ll be amazed at all the running you’ll be doing by the end of the None to Run program.
 If you have medical issues or concerns, you should talk to someone way smarter than me.
-But, I did successfully complete the program in 12 weeks and have kept on running afterward.
+But, I did successfully complete the None to Run program in 12 weeks and have kept on running afterward.
 I’ve also completed other run training programs and have found None to Run to be the best.

-Without further ado, here are my best None to Run tips:
+Without further ado, here are my best None to Run program tips:

 - Make sure you have a decent pair of running shoes.
 They don’t have to be the most expensive but they should give you the support and comfort you need for running.
-I like Nike and ASICS, they work well for me.
-Others have their favorites.
+I like Nike and ASICS, both brands work well for me.
+Other runners have their favorites.
 You’ll find yours.
 But a good pair of shoes is essential, as you’ll be running three times a week for three months, and then hopefully the rest of your life!

-- I started the program running all outdoors but switched to the treadmill as the weather got colder.
-Either works, as long as you’re putting one foot in front of the other.
+- I started the None to Run program running all outdoors but switched to the treadmill as the weather got colder.
+Either method works, as long as you’re putting one foot in front of the other.
 Find what method works for you so you stick to the program.
 You can always switch back and forth, which is something that will help your cardio in the long run.

 - As the weeks go on you may have to slow your pace during the running intervals to complete them, which is totally normal and acceptable, even encouraged.
-If you’re finding an interval to be too tough, slowing your pace may be the trick to completing and building your stamina.
-You’re playing the long game here with running, and going slower will help you build that cardio up.
+If you’re finding an interval to be too tough, slowing your pace may be the trick to completing that run and building your stamina.
+You’re playing the long game here with running, and going slower will help you build that cardio up and help you get stronger.
 If you’re huffing and puffing, slow your pace down.

 - I bring a running water bottle with me, regardless if I’m at the gym or outside.
 That way it’s convenient to take a sip if I get thirsty.
 Create a ritual for yourself before you go out to make sure you focus on the running, not something else.

-- Also, bring a towel if you’re at the gym, and music.
+- Also, bring a towel if you’re at the gym, and bring music or a podcast.
 Basically, make yourself as comfortable as you need to be to get the job done.
 I use a pair of Bluetooth headphones and they work well for me.
+You’ll find your ritual.

 - Don’t skimp on the warm-up walk, and don’t go super slow.
 A nice, steady walk should do the trick.